- Coal Mining Accident Victims Can Pursue Compensation

 - Commonwealth Court

-An attorney can advise you during appeals and explain your best next steps.
+A Pittsburgh personal injury attorney can advise you during appeals and explain your best next steps.
 Watch for these common reasons that coal mining accident cases are denied:

 - You didn’t submit a claim on time